wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 {% responsive_image path: assets/bbc-news-core.png alt: "The BBC News core experience on a wide screen" %}

 As well as being relatively heavy, the BBC News core experience was designed with small screens in mind.
 The content is forced into a single column layout, and the width of the primary image is hard-coded to 200px.
-It looks fine on low resolution smartphones and feature phones, but on anything larger it starts to look stretched and at the same time somewhat empty.
+It looks fine on low-resolution smartphones and feature phones, but on anything larger it starts to look stretched and at the same time somewhat empty.

 ## How did we get here?

 The BBC is a relatively unique organisation in that its digital divisions don't always act like a cohesive unit.
 The various digital "products" within the BBC (like News, Sport, and Weather) are developed independently and share very little in the way of code or overall vision.
-If you look closely at what makes up the BBC News core experience, you might notice that a large portion of the CSS, the JavaScript, and the images on the page come from BBC products which are _not_ BBC News.
+If you look closely at what makes up the BBC News core experience, you might notice that a large portion of the CSS, the JavaScript, and the images on the page come from BBC products that are _not_ BBC News.

 Most of these products live in the "white BBC bar" at the top of the page.
 This is an area of the page which used to have a very good core experience, but has become bloated over the last year or so in order to accommodate new features.
-When I look through the network requests of a core page load, there are three products which stand out from the crowd:
+When I look through the network requests of a core page load, there are three products that stand out from the crowd:

 #### BBC iD